-- Demonstrate knowledge of major theories and concepts related to the learning process and their application in educational contexts. - Apply knowledge of processes by which students construct meaning and develop skills, including the use of different types of learning strategies and various types of play, and techniques for making knowledge accessible and meaningful for all students from early childhood through the elementary years, including students who are English language learners and students with exceptionalities. - Identify strategies and technologies for facilitating learning for students with various characteristics and needs in given instructional contexts. - Apply knowledge of strategies for promoting students' development of independent thinking and learning, reflection and higher-order thinking skills, organizational and time-management skills, and sense of ownership and responsibility with regard to their own learning. - Apply knowledge of various teacher and student roles in the learning process and how different roles may affect learning processes and learning outcomes. - Demonstrate awareness of factors in the home, school, and community that can affect student learning and the implications of these factors for teaching and learning. - Demonstrate knowledge of various classroom practices, such as grouping practices and teacher-student interactions, and their significance for student learning.
+- Demonstrate knowledge of major theories and concepts related to the learning process and their application in educational contexts. - Apply knowledge of processes by which young adolescent and adolescent students construct meaning and develop skills, including the use of different types of learning strategies, and techniques for making knowledge accessible and meaningful for all students, including English language learners and students with exceptionalities. - Identify strategies and technologies for facilitating learning for students with various characteristics and needs in given instructional contexts. - Apply knowledge of strategies for promoting students' development of independent thinking and learning, reflection and higher-order thinking skills, organizational and time-management skills, and sense of ownership and responsibility with regard to their own learning. - Apply knowledge of various teacher and student roles in the learning process and how different roles may affect student learning and outcomes. - Demonstrate awareness of factors in the home, school, and community that can affect student learning and the implications of these factors for teaching and learning. - Demonstrate knowledge of various classroom practices, such as grouping practices and teacher-student interactions, and their significance for student learning.